 The Google Disavow tool is like almonds.
-In its bitter version (that is, if used incorrectly), it will poison your site and hurt its position in search results.
+In its bitter version (that is, if used incorrectly), it will poison your site and hurt its position in search engine positioning.
 In the sweet version (if you did everything right) – will save it from Penguin.
 Google itself warns about the danger of misusing this function and recommends accessing it only if there are a lot of artificial or low-quality links to the site, capable of causing it real harm.

 When do you actually need to use Google Disavow?